Hosted Transcription Systems are prototype Speech Recognition platforms that automatically transcribe multimedia to create accessible multimedia.

 Based on the format of the recorded lecture and on the learner’s preferences, content can be viewed in a number of predefined layouts or adjusted dynamically.
 Although the content is automatically synchronized, disaggregated content is also available, which allows learners to self-select the individual learning objects and combinations (text only, text and audio, etc) that suit individual preferences.

 To support the Liberated Learning Consortium’s objective to improve recognition accuracy, IBM Research and Nuance have engineered next generation speech recognition engines and customizable platforms that can automatically transcribe recorded media.
 These flexible systems can be implemented locally or virtually via a cloud computing environment.

 IBM Research developed the consortium’s first Hosted Transcription System called IBM HTS.
 IBM HTS is a speaker independent system; this means no voice training is required.
 It uses a double pass decoding technique and adjusts to the speaker’s voice to produce more accurate transcription results.
-IBM HTS is currently being used by Trent University, University of Southampton, UMASS Boston, Algonquin College, and the Youth Initiative.
+IBM HTS was successfully used to create and share accessible media by Saint Mary’s University, Trent University, University of Toronto, University Western Sydney, University of Southampton, UMass Boston, Algonquin College, and the Youth Initiative.

 Other Consortium partners have developed Hosted Transcription systems.
 MIT’s Spoken Language Systems group created the MIT Lecture Browser through MIT’s Computer Science and Artificial Intelligence Laboratory (CSAIL).
 The Lecture Browser uses speech recognition to transcribe and index hundreds of MIT lectures and allows users to search for key topics.
 The University of Sheffield implemented a system called webASR, which provided free access to state-of-the-art speech recognition to a widespread community.